nicklasfrahm/indesy-server/README.md

 ```

 ### Map
 The latitude and the longitude fix the according chunks in space.
+The robot is initially calibrated to north and can derive its position from the movement.
 ```
 {
   name: String,